Frogging-Family/nvidia-all/README.md

 Regular drivers : https://www.nvidia.com/object/unix.html

+## How to run the installer
 ```
 git clone https://github.com/Frogging-Family/nvidia-all.git
 cd nvidia-all
 makepkg -si
 ```
+Then follow the prompts.

+# DKMS or regular?
+DKMS is recommended as it allows for automatic module rebuilding on kernel updates.
+As long as you're on the same major version (5.8.x for example), you won't need to regenerate the packages on updates, which is a huge QoL feature.
+Regular modules can also be problematic on Manjaro due to differences in kernel hooking mechanisms compared to Arch.
+So if in doubt, go DKMS.

 ## My DKMS driver installed with kernel X.1 doesn't work/build anymore after I upgraded to kernel X.2!
 Help!